 If you notice your child scratching his or her head often, especially behind the ears or at the nape of the neck, check for lice.
 Usually, lice can be found in these areas.

 Note: super lice are indistinguishable from regular head lice.
-So once you’ve confirmed lice are present, it may be best to use RID® MAX Complete Lice Removal Kit—which eliminates both super lice and regular head lice (and eggs).
+So once you’ve confirmed lice are present, it may be best to use RID® SUPER MAX Complete Lice Elimination Kit—which kills and eliminates both super lice and regular head lice (and eggs).

 Head lice may be hard to detect because they move quickly and are very small.
 These tips can help.